Joint Entrance Examination – Main: Structure

 The examination consists of only two papers: Paper 1 for B.E./B.Tech courses and Paper 2 for B.Arch and B.Planning courses.
 A candidate can opt for any or both the papers.
-Paper 1 is mandatorily a computer based test (called online mode) from 2018 onwards.
+Paper 1 is a mandatory computer based test (CBT) (called online mode) from 2018 onwards.
 Until 2018, there was an option between offline pen and paper mode and online computer mode.
-The examination was conducted only in offline pen and paper mode till 2010.
+The examination was conducted offline pen and paper mode only till 2010.
 In 2011, as per the orders of the Ministry of Human Resource Development, CBSE conducted Paper 1 in Computer Based Test (CBT) mode for the first one lakh candidates who opted for the same, while the remaining students took the examination in the conventional pen and paper mode.
 The number of attempts which a candidate can avail at the examination is limited to three in consecutive years.
-As of 2018, the top 2,24,000 rankers of JEE-Main will qualify to take the second and final level of examination: JEE-Advanced.
+As of 2018, the top 2,24,000 rankers of JEE-Main will qualify to take the second and final level of examination: JEE-Advanced. this number of 2.24 lakh is not fixed this may vary as per difficulty level of paper of JEE-Main.

 In 2010, the Ministry of Human Resource Development announced plans to replace JEE with a common entrance test for all government engineering colleges which will be called Indian Science Engineering Eligibility Test (ISEET), by 2013.
 Accordingly, MHRD proposes to set up National Testing Service, which will be an autonomous and self-sustained agency to conduct this new common entrance test.

 The JEE-Main also serves as a preliminary requisite examination for JEE-Advanced.

+In 2024, NTA reduced the JEE Main syllabus to reduce pressure and stress among students and to meet the same syllabus structure as that of the revised NCERT books.

+In the latest 2025 Information brochure, the syllabus remained same as of 2024 but NTA reduced the number of question in Section - B of Paper - 1 (B.E/B-Tech) from 5 out 10 questions (to be attempted) to 5 out of 5 questions (compulsory) with negative marking.